Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/form-entries-to-salesforce/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Salesforce Forms</a>.
 Create leads and any other Salesforce objects automatically.
 * <a href="https://formidableforms.com/features/entries-to-activecampaign/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">ActiveCampaign Forms</a>.
 Let your form pull double duty with the ActiveCampaign integration.
 Save leads from a donation form, post creation form, user registration form, or email form.
 * <a href="https://formidableforms.com/features/form-entries-to-hubspot/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">HubSpot Forms</a>.
 Route lead data from your WordPress forms to HubSpot CRM.
 * <a href="https://formidableforms.com/features/twilio-sms-form-notifications/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Twilio for SMS Forms</a>.
-Collect votes and poll responses via SMS text or send SMS notifications when entries are submitted.
+Collect feedback, votes and poll responses via SMS text or send SMS notifications when entries are submitted.
 Get notified instantly when a payment form is completed, or let your leads know you received their message.
 * <a href="https://formidableforms.com/features/wpml-translated-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">WPML Multilingual Forms</a>.
 Translate your WordPress forms into multiple languages using our integrated multilingual forms.
 * <a href="https://formidableforms.com/features/polylang-multilingual-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Polylang Multilingual Forms</a>.
 Get the form creator with Polylang bilingual or multilingual contact forms.
 * <a href="https://formidableforms.com/features/form-entry-routing-with-zapier/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Zapier Forms</a>.
 Connect with thousands of applications through Zapier from a lead form, quote form, and other web forms.
 Insert a new row in a Google docs spreadsheet, post on Twitter, or upload a Dropbox file from a calculator form.